zainaabn/Big-Query/README.md

 # Big-Query
-changed the duration to 1 month changed the rank to top 3
+changed the duration to 1 month, changed the rank to top 3